EGP-04/market-researcher/README.md

 ## 🚀 How to Run

-Install Ollama from the official site:
+install Ollama from the official site:

 👉 [https://ollama.com/download](https://ollama.com/download)

-Then pull the required models:
+pull the required models:

 ```bash
 ollama pull mxbai-embed-large